How does this medication work? What will it do for me?

-Each oblong, blue/brown, two-piece hard gelatin capsule, printed in black with "CellCept 250" on the blue cap and "Roche" on the brown body, contains mycophenolate mofetil 250 mg.
+Each oblong, blue/brown, two-piece hard gelatin capsule, printed in black with "CellCept 250" on the blue cap and "Roche" on the brown body, contains 250 mg of mycophenolate mofetil.
 Nonmedicinal ingredients: croscarmellose sodium, magnesium stearate, povidone (K-90), and pregelatinized starch; capsule shell: black iron oxide, gelatin, indigotine (FD&C Blue No. 2) Aluminum Lake, potassium hydroxide, red iron oxide, shellac, titanium dioxide, and yellow iron oxide.

-Each lavender-coloured, caplet-shaped, film-coated tablet, engraved with "CellCept 500" on one side and "Roche" on the other, contains mycophenolate mofetil 500 mg.
+Each lavender-coloured, caplet-shaped, film-coated tablet, engraved with "CellCept 500" on one side and "Roche" on the other, contains 500 mg of mycophenolate mofetil.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl cellulose, hydroxypropyl methylcellulose, indigotine (FD&C Blue No. 2) Aluminum Lake, iron oxide, magnesium stearate, microcrystalline cellulose, polyethylene glycol 400, povidone (K-90), and titanium dioxide.

 Powder for Oral Suspension

-Available as a white-to-off-white powder blend for reconstitution to a white-to-off-white fruit flavor suspension containing 200 mg/mL of mycophenolate mofetil.
-Each bottle of CellCept powder for oral suspension contains 35 g of MMF in a 110 g powder for oral suspension.
+Available as a white-to-off-white powder blend for reconstitution to a white-to-off-white fruit flavor suspension containing 200 mg per mL of mycophenolate mofetil.
+Each bottle of CellCept powder for oral suspension contains 35 g of mycophenolate mofetil in a 110 g powder for oral suspension.
 Nonmedicinal ingredients: aspartame, citric acid, colloidal silicon dioxide, fruit flavor, methylparaben, sodium citrate, sorbitol, soybean lecithin, and xanthan gum.

-Each vial of sterile, white-to-off-white lyophilized powder for i.v. infusion contains the equivalent of mycophenolate mofetil 500 mg as the hydrochloride salt.
+Each vial of sterile, white-to-off-white lyophilized powder for I.V. infusion contains the equivalent of 500 mg of mycophenolate mofetil as the hydrochloride salt.
 Nonmedicinal ingredients: citric acid, polysorbate 80 (Tween), and sodium hydroxide and/or hydrochloric acid to adjust pH.